Renddslow/good-news-reader/data/raw/num24.md

 ---!p
-{1} When Balaam saw that it pleased the Lord to bless Israel, he did not go as at other times to seek omens, rather he turned his attention toward the wilderness. {2} And Balaam raised his eyes and saw Israel camping tribe by tribe; and the Spirit of God came upon him. {3} Then he took up his discourse and said,
+{1} When Balaam saw that it pleased YHWH to bless Israel, he did not go as at other times to seek omens, rather he turned his attention toward the wilderness. {2} And Balaam raised his eyes and saw Israel camping tribe by tribe; and the Spirit of God came upon him. {3} Then he took up his discourse and said,

 ---!q